-The Law Offices of Shawn B. Hamp defends individuals charged with crimes involving motor vehicle collisions and incidents in which drivers are accused of driving recklessly or under the influence of alcohol, illegal drugs or prescription medication (DUI).
+The Hamp Law Offices defends individuals charged with crimes involving motor vehicle collisions and incidents in which drivers are accused of driving recklessly or under the influence of alcohol, illegal drugs, or prescription medication (DUI).

 Homicide Vehicular Crimes

 Arizona has four types of homicide.
 They range from first-degree murder, second-degree murder, manslaughter, and negligent homicide.
 Most vehicular crimes involving homicide are charged as involving manslaughter or negligent homicide depending on the circumstances.

 A.R.S. §13-1105 – First Degree Murder

 Intentional and premeditated.
 “Intending or knowing that the person's conduct will cause death . . . with premeditation”

 Intentional or “manifesting extreme indifference to human life” but without premeditation.